TL;DR

 Genetic Predisposition

 RAS has a strong familial component.
-If both parents have RAS, their offspring have a ~90% chance of developing it.
+If both parents have RAS, their offspring have a ~90% chance of developing it — a pattern that confirms strong genetic predisposition.
 HLA typing studies have identified several associated alleles, though no single HLA type is necessary or sufficient.

 Genetics establishes the susceptibility — environmental triggers determine whether and when ulcers occur.
 This is why identical twins with the same HLA profile can differ in outbreak frequency.